 - Miss important details in meetings and during one-on-one conversations

-- Perform below expectations as a result of missing important details
+- Perform below expectations as a result of missing important details;

 - Loose their self-confidence because they feel they are missing out on conversations

-- Miss occupational warnings
+- Miss occupational warnings have greater difficulty in achieving career development

 - Feel they are treated with less respect due to age-old stigmas.